 Make sure you check out the Lavender-Infused Organic Plant Eyeliner Powder too.

-I love dual-purpose products, it saves me money and reduce waste and if you are like me then you need to check out Axilogy's lip-to-lid balm trios, all made with top-notch ingredients like organic hemp seed oil, organic avocado oil and organic grapeseed oil.
+I love dual-purpose products, it saves me money and reduces waste and if you are like me then you need to check out Axilogy's lip-to-lid balm trios, all made with top-notch ingredients like organic hemp seed oil, organic avocado oil, and organic grapeseed oil.

 About 70% of their ingredients are organic, but they are not certified organic.
 (That's okay because certifications can cost small brands a fortune.)
 The moringa oil and shea butter are purchased through fair trade partnerships.

 The Balmies are completely plastic-free, wrapped in recycled paper, and stored in boxes that are made from 100% recycled paper waste.
 They are also 3-in-1, which reduces waste even further because you can use these on your lips, eyes, and cheeks. #winning

 The boxes can also be composted and are made by a group of women in Bali that collect trash from the island and turn it into gorgeous packaging.
 They are 100% vegan, contain no palm oil, and are 100% cruelty-free too.
 Axiology also donates to animal welfare organizations like the Orangutan Foundation International.